naegelejd/nolli/README.md

 Nolli is:

-    - procedural
     - statically-typed
     - lightweight
+    - embeddable

+and will soon be:

     - garbage collected
-    - compiled
-    - fast
+    - JIT-compiled

-Nolli's syntax resembles that of [Go](http://golang.org), which happens to have an *excellent* [language spec](http://golang.org/ref/spec).
+Nolli's syntax is similar to that of [Go](http://golang.org), which happens to have an *excellent* [language spec](http://golang.org/ref/spec).

 Nolli is a hobby language, meaning it has a minimal set of features.
 This is partly intentional and partly because the core language is under heavy development.